convertigo/c8oprj-lib-excel/readme.md

 ## Sample Application

-You will find in this project a sample application using the Microsoft Excel Sheet Library, Use this as a reference and tutorial about using the library.
+You will find in this project a sample application using the Microsoft Excel Sheet Library, use this as a reference and tutorial about using the library.
 This demonstrates :
 - Use of the **Authenticate** Shared Action
 - use of the **SheetGetRange** Sequence